ruiying-ocean/cgeniepy/docs/source/installation.rst

 (Optional) Verify the installation
 -------------------------------------
 One can use pytest to do the unit test.
-If you have pytest installed, you can run the following command to test the installation:
+First, download the cgeniepy from GitHub repo and run the following command to test the installation:

 .. code-block:: console

-       $ pytest --pyargs cgeniepy
+       $ pytest --pyargs cgeniepy_folder